Let's Start With The Basics What Is A Function, Really?

 const tripled = customMap(numbers, triple);

-Most of the time, when the transformation is simple, you won't even bother naming the function.
-You'll just write it inline:
+Most of the time, when your transformation is short, you won't bother writing a separate named function at all.
+You'll just write the callback directly where it's needed:

 const doubled = customMap(numbers, (number) => number * 2);